eliotsykes/dan-todo/GUIDE.md

   ...
 ```

+That's all the preparations done for the Node.js buildpack.
 Commit your changes to your repository.

+### Prepare for Ruby Buildpack

+At deployment, the Ruby buildpack runs immediately after the Node.js buildpack and will configure our production environment so it can run our Rails app.
+Compared to the preparations we did for the Node.js buildpack, there's very little we need to do for the Ruby buildpack.

-To run on Heroku, ensure the `Gemfile` includes the `rails_12factor` gem in the `:production` environment:
+Ensure the `Gemfile` includes the `rails_12factor` gem in the `:production` environment:

 ```ruby
 gem "rails_12factor", group: :production
 ```

 The `rails_12factor` ensures your Rails app can serve static files and that your app's logging is performed in the Heroku-recommended way.
 For more information see the [`rails_12factor` README](https://github.com/heroku/rails_12factor).